Greynz/Practice-Questions/README.md

 The prompt confused me a bit at first, but it wasn't so bad.
 Basically we just count the number of distances and add them to a hashmap.
 After we get through a pass, find the number of combinations with distances of the same length (x*(x-1)).

+##12.)
+Non-Recursive Inorder Traversal

+Create a stack and point at the root of our tree.
+While we aren't pointing at something null, ad it to our stack and then move to the left node.
+After we hit something null, pop our stack, add it to our return list, and move our pointer to the right child.
+Repeat the whole process until the right child is also null.